 How Microcontroller Failure Modes Effects A System

 An MCU that has failed can cause a complete standstill in operations.
-This can inconvenience users or pose safety risks in critical applications.
+This can inconvenience users or pose functional safety risks in critical applications.
 For the clients, unreliable systems affect the operational capacity and potentially cause losses in revenue.
 For designers, having hundreds of their products constantly failing in the field is a huge blow to our pride, and can affect our reputation.

 Pointing fingers doesn’t help a microcontroller that’s failed.

 Why A Microcontroller Fails And Who Should Be Responsible

 A reliable embedded system requires a combined effort from the hardware designer and the firmware programmer.
 Some design faults can go undetected during the development phase and only rear their ugly heads once deployed.
 When this is the case, who should bear the larger portion of the responsibilities?

 Before we start pointing fingers, let’s have a look at the common reasons why microcontrollers fail.

 A microcontroller’s memory stack is a designated area of its internal RAM that is used meant for temporary usage.
 The size of a memory stack is limited and varies with different MCUs.
 When the firmware programmer allocates a variable greater than the stack size, a stack overflow may occur during the runtime and cause the firmware to fail.

 2. Illegal Pointers